adderbyte/LSTM_time_series_dynamic_Behaviour_modelling/TensorFlowTutorials/readme.md

 -----

 <span>
-<p>Since we will be using tensorflow to build our model we will provide some tutorials on building models with tensorflow.
+<p>Since we will be using tensorflow to build our model we will provide some tutorials and tips on tensorflow.
 We will first provide a general description of the tensorflow mechanism and paradigms- which might defy a little bit from common mainstream programming languages.
 Then we proceed to build  <b> Neural nets models</b> .
-Since we can't build a good model without good data analysis, we will provide a quick recap of <b>exploratory data analysis</b> needed for building good neural models.</p>
+Since we can't build a good model without good data analysis, we will provide a quick recap of useful <b>exploratory data analysis</b> techniques.</p>
 <p>
-<b>How to use the Tutorials</b>
+<b>How to use the Tutorials: </b>
 The tutorials will follow a sequential order.
 From the simple tensorflow hello word example,  to the main simple calculations and then to building of model.
 Lastly we will add ways to optimize a general neural model.
 Each tutorial consist of IPython notebook numbered in order in which it is to be studied - from simple to fairly difficult concept
 </p>